TigrisCallidus/Qisge/QuickStartGuide.md

 * `random`: randomness;
 * `PIL`: manipulating images.

-You’ll also want to import `qiskit` in some form, because using quantum computation with `qiskit` is what this game engine is all about.
+You’ll also want to import Qiskit in some form, because using quantum computation with Qiskit is what this game engine is all about.
 You can do this with

 ```
 import qiskit
 ```

-or just import the specific qiskit tools you want to use with a line like this
+or just import the specific Qiskit tools you want to use with a line like this

 ```
 from qiskit import QuantumCircuit, assemble, run Aer
 ```
-Alternatively, you can import a tool built on top of `qiskit`, such as `quantum blur`.
+Alternatively, you can import a tool built on top of Qiskit, such as `quantumblur`.

-However you choose to import `qiskit`, not that it takes a while to do.
-So you might want to create a ‘loading’ message for your player while it loads.
+However you choose to import `qiskit`, note that it takes a while to do.
+So you might want to create a 'loading' message for your player while it loads.

 ### Handling inputs and outputs